Publications

 Les Cahiers Teutates.
 Law and economics

-They take the form of an electronic magazine, available in PDF format for download from our website.
-Issues are edited as they are published, and collected twice a year.
+They take the form of an electronic journal available in PDF format, which can be downloaded from our website.
+Issues are published as they become available and compiled twice a year.

 EDITORIAL TEAM